Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 The pro-Jones case is easy to understand because the late-season tape and usage gave it something real to stand on.

-Across his last three tracked games, Aaron Jones climbed to 17 carries and 3.33 targets per game with a 62.3 percent snap share.
-That was a clear step up from the previous three-game window, when Aaron Jones was at 9.67 carries, 3 targets, and a 49.3 percent snap share.
-Minnesota tightened the workload late, Aaron Jones responded with better fantasy output, and the team kept him around instead of ripping up the room.
+Late in the tracked sample, Jones climbed to 17 carries and a 62.3 percent snap share.
+The earlier window was lighter: 9.67 carries and a 49.3 percent snap share, with similar passing-game involvement.
+Minnesota tightened the workload late, Jones responded with better fantasy output, and the team kept him around instead of ripping up the depth chart.

 The anti-Aaron-Jones case is that drafters are treating those signs like they settled everything.
 They did not.
-Over his last five tracked games, Aaron Jones was still at a 53.8 percent snap share, not true backfield control, and Minnesota's offense stayed one of the more pass-forward units in FFN's files.
+In the broader tracked window, Jones was still at a 53.8 percent snap share, not true backfield control, and Minnesota's offense stayed one of the more pass-forward units in FFN's files.
 The Vikings threw on 61.7 percent of their plays last year, stayed at 59.4 percent in neutral situations, and passed on 66.9 percent of their red-zone snaps.

 That is why this debate matters.
 The offense does not naturally hand out easy running back volume, and the backfield still has another credible runner on it.